edude03/blog/codecrafters-kafka.md

 magic_byte: [00]
 ```

-I know magic byte should be 0x02, and producer_id in this case should be [ff,ff,ff,ff] which means, somewhere we missed decoding 1 byte.
+I know magic byte should be `0x02`, and producer_id in this case should be `[ff,ff,ff,ff]` which means, somewhere we missed decoding 1 byte.
 Yep it was the "tag buffer" - not documented but usually comes at the end of all the records.
+Adding the tag buffer to the previous record moves all the bytes over by one and thus the data is aligned as expected

 ## Compact Arrays and how I learned to love HRTB